RTEMS/rtems-docs/porting/interrupts.rst

 This discussion ignores a lot of the ugly details in a real implementation such as saving enough registers/state to be able to do something real.
-Keep in mind that the goal is to invoke a user’s ISR handler which is written in C.  That ISR handler uses a known set of registers thus allowing the ISR to preserve only those that would normally be corrupted by a subroutine call.
+Keep in mind that the goal is to invoke a user's ISR handler which is written in C.  That ISR handler uses a known set of registers thus allowing the ISR to preserve only those that would normally be corrupted by a subroutine call.